ManarMerhiMM/Speech-Recognition-without-AI/README.md

 - 🕒 Displays **total correlation time** and best match file name
 - 🗣️ Responds with **text-to-speech** based on the identified phrase
 - ⚠️ A threshold is set for identification in case no phrase/speaker matched the live recording
+- 🖥️ In the GUI, both the recorded `.wav` file and the recognized `.wav` file are playable

 ---